 The LBAM of metallic parts can be categorized into three main types: powder-bed fusion (PBF), flow-based or directed energy deposition, and sheet lamination.
 Figure 1 illustrates a specific classification of LBAM systems used for metals.

-The LBAM techniques employ various materials, such as powder, wire, and sheet.
-While powder-bed-based systems exclusively use powder, flow-based systems can utilize either powder or wire [15, 35].
+The LBAM techniques utilise various materials, including powder, wire, and sheet.
+While powderbed-based systems exclusively use powder, flowbased systems can utilize either powder or wire [15, 35].
 Sheet lamination techniques solely rely on the use of sheets [35].
 This review explains the two most common methods, powder-bed and flow-based.
-The sheet lamination has no usage in the industry; therefore, this method was not addressed in this review.
+The use of sheet lamination is not prevalent in the industry; therefore, this method was not addressed in this review.